MrPixle2022/Documentaion/Js/node/URLModule.md

 console.log(myURL.protocol); //https:
 ```

-the [protocol] is a property that returnes the protocol section of the url
+the [protocol] is a property that returns the protocol section of the url

 ---